The Curious Incident of the Dog in the Night-Time (play): UK Tours

 The first UK and Ireland tour of the production began in December 2014 at the Lowry Theatre in Salford before completing a 32-city tour across the UK and Ireland.

 A second UK and Ireland tour began in Salford in January 2017 and ran through to September 2017.

 A third UK tour was set to begin in Salford in September 2020 and run until March 2021, with a seven-week run at the Troubadour Wembley Park Theatre in Wembley, London from November 2020 through to January 2021.
 Due to the COVID-19 pandemic, it was delayed and began officially at the Troubador Wembley Park Theatre from 20 November 2021 to 9 January 2022 before touring until May 2022.

 A new production will open at the Birmingham Rep from September 2026 before embarking on another UK tour.
 It will be the play's first major production since the original National Theatre production.
+The cast features Charlie Brooks as Judy, Joe McFadden as Ed, and Alex Keenan as Chris (with Imi Price as Alternate Chris), marking the first time the character has been played by a female performer.